maxeyz/portfolio/README.md

 ![Game Engine Example](./assets/img/OpenGL_Engine_example.PNG)

 - **About**
   - This is my first attempt on making my own game engine using OpenGL.
+I began this project during my 2nd year at LTU where I developed the rendering pipeline including shaders, lighting, OBJ/GLTF loading, and different rendering techniques.
+There is still some work to do with the rendering, but I'm planning to then move on to implementing physics which I have some experience in as I have a separate physics engine I've been working on.

+    I'm currently refactoring a lot of the code base as it quite messy as I have not touched it in about a year.
+The repo to the project can be found here: https://github.com/maxeyz/OpenGL_Engine